canonical/netplan/doc/netplan.md

      supported properties:

      ``password`` (scalar)
-     :    Enable WPA2 authentication and set the passphrase for it.
+     :    Sets the passphrase for WPA2 Personal and Enterprise networks.
 If not given, the network is assumed to be open.
-Other authentication modes are not currently supported.

      ``mode`` (scalar)
      :    Possible access point modes are ``infrastructure`` (the default), ``ap`` (create an access point to which other devices can connect), and ``adhoc`` (peer to peer networks without a central access point).
           ``ap`` is only supported with NetworkManager.

+     ``key_mgmt`` (scalar)
+     :    Set this to WPA-EAP to connect to WPA2 Enterprise WiFi networks.
+Optional for WPA2 Personal (WPA-PSK).
+Possible key_mgmt values are WPA-PSK and WPA-EAP.
+Defaults to WPA-PSK if password is provided.

+     ``identity`` (scalar)
+     :    Provides the identity for authenticating with WPA2 Enterprise (WPA-EAP).
+Not needed for WPA2 Personal.

 ## Properties for device type ``bridges:``